zulip/zulip/api_docs/construct-narrow.md

 when [adding the `read` flag to a user's personal messages](/api/update-message-flags-for-narrow)).

+Note: When the value of `realm_empty_topic_display_name` found in the [POST /register](/api/register-queue) response is used as an operand for the `"topic"` operator in the narrow, it is interpreted as an empty string.

 ## Changes

+* Before Zulip 10.0 (feature level 334), empty string was not a valid topic name for channel messages.

 * In Zulip 9.0 (feature level 271), support was added for a new filter operator, `with`, which uses a [message ID](#message-ids) for its